Born again: Lutheranism

-The Lutheran Church holds that "we are cleansed of our sins and born again and renewed in Holy Baptism by the Holy Ghost.
-But she also teaches that whoever is baptized must, through daily contrition and repentance, drown The Old Adam so that daily a new man come forth and arise who walks before God in righteousness and purity forever.
-She teaches that whoever lives in sins after his baptism has again lost the grace of baptism."
+Lutheranism holds that "we are cleansed of our sins and born again and renewed in Holy Baptism by the Holy Ghost.
+But some Lutherans also teach that whoever is baptized must, through daily contrition and repentance, drown The Old Adam so that daily, a new man comes forth and arises who walks before God in righteousness and purity forever.
+Conservative Lutherans teach that whoever lives in sins after his baptism has again lost the grace of baptism."

 Moravianism

-With regard to the new birth, the Moravian Church holds that a personal conversion to Christianity is a joyful experience, in which the individual "accepts Christ as Lord" after which faith "daily grows inside the person."
-For Moravians, "Christ lived as a man because he wanted to provide a blueprint for future generations" and "a converted person could attempt to live in his image and daily become more like Jesus."
+About the new birth, the Moravian Church holds that a personal conversion to Christianity is a joyful experience in which the individual "accepts Christ as Lord," after which faith "daily grows inside the person."
+For Moravians, "Christ lived as a man because he wanted to provide a blueprint for future generations," and "a converted person could attempt to live in his image and daily become more like Jesus."
 As such, "heart religion" characterizes Moravian Christianity.
 The Moravian Church has historically emphasized evangelism, especially missionary work, to spread the faith.